 Where Does Dust Come From?

-The aforementioned factors contribute greatly to household dust, particularly dust mites.
+The aforementioned sources contribute greatly to household dust, particularly dust mites.
 If you’ve done your best to reduce irritants such as pet dander, insects, dead skin and food debris, why is your house still filled with dust?
-The answer can depend on several factors, such as:
+The answer can depend on several factors:

 - The number of occupants in your home